Art-for-ALL Juried Student Art Exhibition Info and Application

 Clay Center for the Arts & Sciences Lobby

 About Art-for-ALL: The purpose of the exhibition is to provide a forum for student artists to display their work and to recognize excellence.
-The exhibition will be held in the lobby of the Clay Center during the first nine days of FestivALL Charleston and will be free and open to the public.
+The exhibition will be held in the lobby of the Clay Center, June 14-25, and will be free and open to the public.
 A slide show of accepted works will be displayed on the websites or Facebook pages of FestivALL Charleston and/or the Clay Center.

 Summary of Schedule & Deadlines are as follows:

-Eligibility: Jurying for Art-for-ALL is open to all children in grades pre-K through 6th grade in Boone, Clay, Fayette, Kanawha, Lincoln, and Putnam Counties.
+Jurying for Art-for-ALL is open to all children in grades pre-K through 6th grade in Boone, Braxton, Cabell, Clay, Fayette, Greenbrier, Jackson, Kanawha, Lincoln, Nicholas, Putnam, Raleigh and Roane counties.
 Each child may submit one entry.
 Children may also go together to submit a single piece, this means that a child can only submit either one individually made piece OR one group piece.
-Work needs to have been completed after January 1, 2017.
+Work needs to have been completed after January 1, 2019.

 Entries must be original works in the following categories: